FicaaN/FicaaN/README.md

 ## Hey, I'm Filip 👋🏻

-I'm 22-year-old student of Information Engineering at HAW Hamburg, Germany.
+I am a 22-year-old student studying Information Engineering at HAW Hamburg, Germany.

 - Enthusiast about **AI**🤖 and **Python**🐍.